Proven-Paradox/shaper-system/Handbook.md

 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next turn.
 If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

 #### Offensive Lock
-When attacking a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
+When targeted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
 Targets can only have one Shield from this Power; if a larger Shield would be applied by this Power, the smaller one fades immediately.
 The Shield also fades at the start of your next turn.